 Simple Actions Kids Can Take to Go Green For Teens

-* Pack a waste-free lunch: Go a step further than re-using plastic bags, try to eliminate plastic bags all together, including, plastic utensils, disposable containers, and those brown bags.
-Instead use a PBA-freelunchbox, reusable drink container, and silverware.
+Go a step further than re-using plastic bags, try to eliminate plastic bags all together, including, plastic utensils, disposable containers, and those brown bags.
+Instead use a PBA-free lunchbox, reusable water bottle, and silverware.
 Have your child help you find odd pieces of used silverware at a second-hand store so you don’t lose parts of your good set.
 Sandwiches, fresh fruit, vegetables and treats packaged in reusable containers are healthy alternatives to cafeteria and prepackaged foods.

-* Walking Green-Older children are safe to walk to school alone, so have your older child ride her bike or walk with friends, reminding them that they get extra fitness along the way, saving you unnecessary driving to and from school five days a week!
+Older children are safe to walk to school alone, so have your older child ride her bike or walk with friends, reminding them that they get extra fitness while staying active, saving you unnecessary driving to and from school five days a week!

-* Green Investing-It’s never too young to teach your teen about green investing.
+This is one of the most educational going green activities for kids.
+It’s never too early to teach your teen about green investing.
 Have a small amount of money set aside (perhaps from a child’s allowance) for eco-investing, where the teen can choose stocks or mutual funds that that buy environmentally friendly assets—with a little help from mom and dad.
 You can teach your child that green investing means buying into mainstream companies that encourage sound environmental policies and sustainability, such as energy efficiency, renewable energy and green building.

+Which of these go green ideas for kids do you want to try first?
 Do you have any suggestions for simple actions kids can take to go green?
-Or do any of these simple actions kids can take to go green stand out to you?
+Do any of these going green activities for kids stand out to you?